metatab-packages/template-collection/README.md

 # template-collection

 A template repo for creating new collections.

-Fork this repo to create a new collection.
+*Don't fork this repo*.
+Instead, use the green "Use this Template" button in Github.

 Collections are composed of this top level directory and source packages that are included a git submodules.
 So, to add a few packages: